thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/04_Define_Performance_Pipeline/README.md

     ```
 Consequently, this part of the pipeline executes a jMeter script (as defined by the sriptName) in the context of a jmeter container.
 The script receives a list of parameters for its configuration.
 The condition after the *executeJMeter* function terminates the pipeline in case of a failed test.

-## Step 3: Validate the Performance Signature Definition
+## Step 4: Review step - Performance Signature Definition
 1. Add the following snippet after the **recordDynatraceSession** and the **container('jmeter') {** segments:
     ```
     perfSigDynatraceReports(